 Dr. Hines speaks publicly about the stigma of mental illness and its impact on our community.
 Along with other prominent figures such as ex King County Executive Mr. Randy Ravelle, Dr. Hines has been invited to give numerous presentations throughout our community on the issue of mental health, and the stigma associated with mental disorders.
 These include presentations to the National Alliance on Mental Illness (NAMI), Leadership Skagit, Rotary Clubs, Kiwanis Clubs, Skagit Young Professionals, Washington State University Affiliates, and others.
 Mr. Ravelle, who is past president of the Washington Hospital Association, has met with Dr. Hines on the subject of mental illness and health care delivery to design effective strategies to help our community with tis problem.
 Dr. Hines gives inspirational messages of hope, direction, and compassion.

-Dr. Hines is a voting Delegate for the Washington State Medical Association (WSMA) policy-making body and the House of Delegates and a member of the Skagit-Island Counties Medical Society.
-He has a wonderful wife and 16-year-old daughter, and has lived in Anacortes since 2006.
+Dr. Hines is the current vice president of the Skagit and Island Counties Medical Society, and voting Delegate for the Washington State Medical Association (WSMA) policy-making body and the House of Delegates.
+He has a wonderful wife and 17-year-old daughter, and has lived in Anacortes since 2006.